ThomasCodes02/Friday-Project-9/README.md

 # Instructions for using your own API Key:
 I will be honest: I have no clue how you could use your own API by putting it in the .env file since I have hidden it.
 If you would like to insert it into the main program logic, go to line 11 in the main.py file and add your API key within the parentheses in quotations.

+# Trouble Shooting
+I ran into issues with the version of 'openai' installed on my computer throught the CMD.
+To get the code to run I had to run the code 'pip unistall openai' and then run the 'pip install openai==0.27.8' command.